miqdigital/aws-utils/AMI_Backup_Lambda/README.md

 # Introduction

- This Lambda function is for creating AMI as a backup for all required instances based on the tags.
+ This Lambda function is for creating AMI as a backup for all required instances based on the tags and delete older AMI's.
 We are using two functions which runs everyday once as per the schedule

 ## Prerequisites